 Here's a look at some time-tested ways to document the circumstances of your firing.

 If you sense that something has gone wrong in your relationship with your employer, you can take action even if there has been no formal disciplinary action against you.
 Make a record of each work-related event, such as performance reviews, commendations or reprimands, salary increases or decreases, and even informal comments that your supervisor makes to you about your work.
-Note the date, time, and location; who was involved; and whether there were witnesses.
+Note the date, time, and location of the event, who was involved, and whether there were witnesses.
 Whenever possible, back up your log with documentation -- such as copies of employment policies, memos, or reviews.
 But always make sure you have a legal right to these documents: If you take something your employer considers confidential or otherwise off-limits, you might find yourself in legal trouble down the road, particularly if you file a lawsuit challenging your firing.

 Ask to see your personnel file and make a copy of all reports and reviews in it.
 If you fear someone may tamper with your personnel file after you take legal action, make an extra copy of your file or of relevant reports or performance reviews, and mail them to yourself by certified mail.
 Then, should matters heat up later -- or should a court battle become necessary -- you will have dated proof of how the documents looked before any tampering took place.